PainDiffusion: Learning to Express Pain: CONCLUSION

 \section{CONCLUSION}

-In this work, we presented PainDiffusion, a model designed to generate appropriate facial expressions in response to pain stimuli, with the ability to control pain expressiveness characteristics.
-PainDiffusion leverages diffusion forcing within a latent diffusion model that captures temporal information, enabling it to generate long-term predictions efficiently, making it suitable for robotic applications.
-The model generates more diverse and concentrated expressions compared to the autoregressive baseline, approaching the random baseline in terms of diversity while outperforming all baselines in terms of pain PSPI similarity and correlation.
+In this work, we introduced PainDiffusion, a novel model for generating appropriate and controllable facial expressions in response to pain stimuli.
+By leveraging diffusion forcing within a latent diffusion model, PainDiffusion effectively captures temporal dynamics to produce efficient, long-term predictions suitable for robotic applications.
+Our evaluation demonstrates that the model generates more diverse and specific expressions than baselines, achieving superior performance in pain-specific metrics like PSPI similarity and correlation.

-The current approach focuses solely on non-verbal expressions and limits controllability to emotional status and pain expressiveness.
-Future work could explore additional parameters, such as wear characteristics of materials or actual physical damage, to generate more accurate pain expressions.
-Incorporating auditory pain expressions, such as sounds, could also provide a more natural and multimodal way of expressing pain.
+Despite promising results, several areas for future work are crucial.
+The current model is limited to non-verbal expressions, with control restricted to emotional state and expressiveness.
+Furthermore, testing was only conducted on a virtual avatar, emphasizing the need for evaluation on a physical robot interface.
+Crucially, qualitative insights from clinicians highlight the necessity of culturally-aware, personalized medical technology.
+This finding points to a significant limitation of current datasets and the need for more diverse and naturalistic facial pain data.